FChia11/gradstudent/content/post/marie_salberg_ther_peter/index.md

 - Other Fields
 - Germany
 - CH
-title: "Marie Salberg & Ther.
+title: "Marie Salberg; Ther.
 Peter, CH2416A"
 ---
 On November 15, 1890, Marie Salberg and Ther.
 Peter, of Munich, were granted a patent for a soft period pad made of thin rubber, specifically designed to absorb heavy bleeding and prevent spillage.